bjarkivk/Eva/README.md

 `$ npm i`

+Navigate to scraper folder.
 Scrape listed wikipedia pages and put them into a json file:

 `$ python3 scraper.py`

+Navigate to root.
 Create an index:

 `$ node createIndex.js`